Anda Monument: History

-After the war, the monument was moved to its present location at the rotunda and was retransformed into a monument circle.
+After the war, the monument was moved to its present location at the roundabout, which was transformed into a monument circle.
 President Carlos P. Garcia recounted Anda's heroism and defense of Filipinos against Spanish abuses in his turnover speech on June 8, 1957.

 The Anda Monument had previously shown signs of vandalism.

 On October 7, 2020, the newly rehabilitated Anda Circle was unveiled.
-The monument was repainted with the same color as the original.
-Multi-colored lights and a fountain were also installed.
-The fountain was installed in a 34 m diameter pool, and the 222 RGB LED lamps light up the water in various colors.
+The monument was repainted in its original polychrome design.
+A fountain was also installed in a 34 m diameter pool at its base, along with 222 RGB LED lamps that light the water in various colors.

 Planned relocation

 In September 2014, the Department of Public Works and Highways (DPWH) announced its plan to dismantle the Anda Monument and convert the roundabout into a regular intersection to ease traffic congestion along Bonifacio Drive, the main thoroughfare for trucks going to and from the Port of Manila.
 The highways department also recommended relocating the monument to protect it from damage from possible accidents.
 The plan was accepted by the National Historical Commission, and the department coordinated to transfer the monument back to its original location in Plaza Maestranza within Intramuros near the Pasig River.
 However, the moving of the monument did not push through.

 In February 2016, the DPWH said that the plan was cancelled, citing opposition from heritage conservationists led by the National Commission for Culture and the Arts and Senator Pia Cayetano to such plans.